nikitavoloboev/data/macOS/apps/hazel.md

 # [Hazel](https://www.noodlesoft.com)
 I currently use Hazel to instantly commit any changes I make to all the [curated lists](https://github.com/learn-anything/curated-lists#readme) I maintain.
 As well as CSV files of [Web Searches](https://github.com/nikitavoloboev/alfred-web-searches) and [Ask Create Share](https://github.com/nikitavoloboev/alfred-ask-create-share).

-I also automate commiting the README of [my macOS](https://github.com/nikitavoloboev/my-mac-os#readme) & [iOS](https://github.com/nikitavoloboev/my-ios#readme) repo as I want to instantly push any changes I make to the repo.
+I also automate committing the README of [my macOS](https://github.com/nikitavoloboev/my-mac-os#readme) & [iOS](https://github.com/nikitavoloboev/my-ios#readme) repo as I want to instantly push any changes I make to the repo.

-Since I want to keep my macOS repo always updated, I made a macro to open the README file in Sublime Text so I can quickly make a change, save and the change will instantly be commited with `update readme` message.
+Since I want to keep my macOS repo always updated, I made a macro to open the README file in Sublime Text so I can quickly make a change, save and the change will instantly be committed with `update readme` message.

 The Hazel rule for this is simple and looks like this:
 ![](https://i.imgur.com/EF3elcv.png)